Dates, tuition, and deadlines

 This graduate level online course and workshop will bring together students and working professionals interested in the study of Migration from a variety of disciplinary backgrounds.
 Motivated 3rd and 4th year Bachelor students with special interest in the topic are also welcome to apply.

 Challenges related to displacement, integration, and social exclusion exist all around the world.
-In our online international classroom, we will discuss these global governance issues from diverse perspectives such as (humanitarian) crisis management, geopolitics, international refugee law, and anthropology.
-We will focus on global politics, get an introduction in international refugee law and learn more about the link between development and migration.
-We will look specifically into various displacement situations across the world and also dive deeper into the topic of integration of refugees and grass-roots initiatives.
+In our online international classroom, we will discuss these global governance issues from diverse perspectives such as sociology, geopolitics, international refugee law, and anthropology.
+We will focus on global politics, get an introduction in international refugee law and learn more about state's responses to refugee influxes.
+We will look specifically into a few displacement situations across the world and dive deeper into the topic of integration of refugees and the gender angle in displacement.

-This two-week online winter course will enable participants to understand the context in which forced migration takes place, the social change this triggers in hosting communities and the efforts needed to successfully integrate newcomers.
-This course welcomes expert guest lecturers from academic and organisational settings, helping to shed light on the interwoven dynamics of migration and integration.
+This two-week online winter course will enable participants to understand better the context in which forced migration takes place, the social change this triggers in hosting communities and the efforts needed to successfully integrate refugees.
+The course welcomes expert guest lecturers from academia and professionals, seeking to find a balance between theory and practice.

 Evelien van Roemburg holds a PhD in International Refugee Law (2021, University of Amsterdam).
 She also has a Bachelors degree in law (LLB) from the University of Amsterdam (2006) and a Masters degree in law (LLM) from both The University of Amsterdam (2008) and Columbia Law School, New York City (2009).
 She also holds a Masters degree in political science (M.Sc.) of the University of Amsterdam (2010).